 An underwhelmed response: Mr Tehan released the review Saturday, with what reads like underwhelming enthusiasm, although The Australian newspaper was well-informed to talk-up its contents.

-The minister made clear in a brief statement he is not committed to Mr French’s proposal for amendments to the Higher Education Standards Act and the HE Standards, “to distinguish freedom of speech and academic freedom and to define academic freedom by reference to generally accepted elements.”
+The minister made clear in a brief statement he is not committed to Mr French’s proposal for amendments to the Higher Education Suppport Act and the HE Standards, “to distinguish freedom of speech and academic freedom and to define academic freedom by reference to generally accepted elements.”

 However, Mr Tehan said he is writing to higher education providers, “to urge them to carefully consider Mr French’s recommendations.”